vanessacox333/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade
++ The only math and reading scores by grade that were affected were the Thomas High School 9th graders because they were replaced by NaNs.
+See Figures 8-11 to compare the original average math and reading scores by grade with the ammended average scores by grade.

 _Figure 8.
 Original Average Math Scores by Grade_
 ![](Resources/original_math_bygrade.png)